syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/overview.md

 ## Overview

-The **Document Viewer** extension enables developers to seamlessly view Word, Excel, Pdf, Markdown, CSV, and TSV files directly within VS Code.
+The **Document Viewer** extension enables developers to seamlessly view Word, Excel, PDF, Markdown, CSV, and TSV files directly within VS Code.
 No more switching between applications - keep your workflow uninterrupted by viewing documents in the same environment where you code.

 ## Key Features